CodeZeroNull/mtools/README.md

 # mtools
 A library with a bunch of functions (mostly mathematical)
-aka Reinventing the Wheels... and they are square.
+aka Reinventing the Wheel... and they are square.